How to Enable Safe Search: A Complete Guide for Parents

 When children use the internet, they can come across inappropriate or explicit content, even if they’re just searching for games or homework help.
 SafeSearch is designed to filter out explicit material from search results on Google, YouTube, and other search engines.
 For many parents, enabling SafeSearch is the first (and easiest) step in keeping kids away from harmful material.

-According to a recent study, 62% of parents cite inappropriate online content as their top concern.
-SafeSearch provides a basic but essential layer of protection.
-Below, we’ll walk you through enabling SafeSearch on different platforms, why the default settings may not be enough, and how HT Family Shield can enhance your child’s online safety.
+A recent study found that 62% of parents consider unsafe online content their top concern.
+SafeSearch offers a basic yet important layer of protection.
+Below, we’ll guide you through enabling SafeSearch on various platforms, explain why the default settings may not be sufficient, and show how HT Family Shield can further enhance your child’s online safety.

 Google’s SafeSearch helps filter out sexually explicit content.
 Here’s how to enable Safe Search on Google: